rmrfaria/Big_Data_Genome_Benchmark/README.md

     discovery-server.enabled=true
     discovery.uri=http://<ip>:<port>
   ```
-The following is the configuration used for the Workers:
+The following is the configuration used for the *Workers*:
   ```
     coordinator=false
     http-server.http.port=8080